Start With Jesus

 Then Jesus follows with “hallowed be your name”.

 The word translated “hallowed be” literally references the action of separating the things that please God from those things that do not please God.
 The word is more often translated “sanctify”.

 Then the word translated “name” isn’t a very specific word.
 Jesus doesn’t use a proper name of God.
 He, instead, uses a word that’s very broad.
-The word He uses describes “all that is associated to a name.”
+The word He uses describes “all that is associated with a name.”

-Let me put this all together for you, so that we can START our prayer the way Jesus taught us…
+Let me put this all together for you so that we can START our prayer the way Jesus taught us…

 Jesus is described as the “creator of all things” (Colossians 1:16).
 We wouldn’t be right with God without Him.
-He is the origin of our connection with God, and the author of our story through God.
+He is the origin of our connection with God and the author of our story through God.

 Jesus describes himself as “the way, the truth, and the life” in John 14:6.
 If it’s the wrong way, a lie, or death, then it cannot be found in Jesus.